RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 • 'SMR' - Molar Refractivity, representing molecule's volume and polarizability (measure of electron cloud's ability to distort)

-• 'LabuteASA' - approx Surface Area

 • 'TPSA' - Topological Polar Surface Area  (important for drug bioavailability)

-• 'AMW' -  Average Molecular Weight of the compound.

 • 'FractionCSP3' - fraction of carbons that are sp3 hybridized (indicating more Hydrogen saturation and flexibility of the molecule)

 • 'EState_VSA1', ... , 'EState_VSA10' - for Electrotopological State of the molecule

-• 'fr_alkyl_halide', 'fr_amide', 'fr_halogen', 'fr_Imine', etc. - Functional Group counts, which correlate chemical behavior to potential receptor activition.
+• 'fr_alkyl_halide', 'fr_amide', 'fr_halogen', 'fr_Imine', etc. - Functional Group counts

 • 'NumLipinskiHBA' - Number of Hydrogen Bond Acceptors as defined by Lipinski's rule of five (NO Count)